bhavyaab/wheatlessinv2/README.md

 Required Data:

-business id
+A Business ID.
 This route will return all matches that have the provided id.

 Authorization Header
-No authentication required for fetching these datas.
+No authentication required for fetching this data.

-All property matching menu to that individual business will populate and showup.
+All property matching menu to that individual business will populate and display.

 Example request:
 ```